krishaamer/green-filter-research/research/literature/fintech.md

 -   All the world’s product directory

--   “How to Become an Investor Instead of a Consumer” (2020) Define your habits: are you consumer or investor?
+-   Anon.
+(2020) Define your habits: are you consumer or investor?

 -   “Learn to notice so we can preserve”, “Õpetame märkama, et oskaksime hoida”